From Continuity to Smoothness

 -

-with its position vector relative to the origin, so its coordinates
+identifiable with its position vector relative to the origin.
+Its coordinates therefore coincide

 convention for local coordinates \((x^1, \ldots, x^n) = \varphi(p)\)